hardikbassi/FRemover/README.md

 Run the program and It will play the audio and censor appropriate words.
 You can tell which word to censor in AbusiveWords.txt.

+All the best!
+You have learn't how to setup and run FRemover, All the best

 ## Social

+If you liked the project, do follow and connect me on LinkedIn

 ### LinkedIn Handle